Rodrigoleon/Webpack-Launchpad/README.md

 ### Add to Webpack

+* Add webpackvalidator (bring on the pretty notifications/warning messages as well)
 * Production/Dev environment conditions](https://www.youtube.com/watch?v=eWmkBNBTbMM) (00:34)
 * Module Reload (00:34)
 * Source Maps
 * [Tree shaking + UglifyJS to eliminate dead code](https://www.youtube.com/watch?v=eWmkBNBTbMM) (54:00 )
 * 49:00 Adding an image with url-loader (base 64)
 * hash names at the end of modules and css so that they do not cache on production
+* Make sure we are not shipping anything to customers that we do not want.

 ## Sources